Shreksta/Eco-corp---Pragyan-Hackathon-2024/README.md

 TEAM PINNACLE
 ECO CORP
 Environmental Sustainability
-Problem Statement: Real-Time Machine Learning for Pollution Reduction and Maximize Environmental Impact
+Problem Statement: Machine Learning for Pollution Reduction and Maximize Environmental Impact
 PROPOSED SOLUTION: It is a System where all the IT corporates take the initiative to detect and reduce carbon emission of the industry and the workers.
 The